cockroachdb/docs/cockroachcloud/create-a-serverless-cluster.md

 <section class="filter-content" markdown="1" data-scope="paid">

-1. Enter your **Spend limit**.
+1. Enter your **Resource limit**.

     This is the maximum amount you could be charged per month.
 You will be charged only for what you use.

 1. Click **Next: Payment info**.

-1. Verify your cluster configuration and spend limit.
+1. Verify your cluster configuration and resource limit.

     {{site.data.alerts.callout_info}}
     The cost displayed does not include taxes.